These pantry staples for runners are long shelf life foods that will improve performance and recovery.

 - Olive Oil or Avocado Oil – Avocado oil is great for high heat cooking, but both options are great sources of unsaturated fats.

 - Electrolytes – Electrolytes are vital for runners, especially in warm weather running.
-We lose electrolytes through sweat, so it’ important to replenish them for optimal performance.
+We lose electrolytes through sweat, so it’s important to replenish them for optimal performance.
 They help with the exchange of nutrients and waste products between cells, fluid balance, blood pressure, regulating pH and more.
-More details about electrolytes in this post.
+You can find them in packets or in bulk.

 What are your favorite pre/post run pantry staples?